DouBeeTwT/B-CAREs/README.md

 ```python
 python report.py
 ```
-For trst step, the demo shows a single patient report just with around one minute.
+For testing step, the demo shows a single patient report just with around one minute.

 ## Citing
 If you use our code and any information in your research, please consider citing with the following BibTex.